 What Tools Should be Leveraged in Communicating about Compliance?

 “Security questionnaires are the tool for a lot of these communications.
 Organizations require their customers fill out an annual security questionnaire.
 By checking in and getting updated information on a regular, rotating basis, the organization is also communicating its security requirements and current compliance goals.
 These questionnaires will ask about when the last SOC audit was performed, if they’ve had pen testing done, and whether PCI and ISO 27001 compliance have been assessed.
-These also get a baseline on things like infrastructure and the security environment.” – T. Anthony Jones, Senior Partner at AWA, Certified Information Systems Auditor (CISA), Certified Information Systems Manager (CISM), Qualified Security Assessor (QSA), and Certified ISO/IEC 27001 Lead Auditor
+These also get a baseline on things like infrastructure and the security environment.” – T. Anthony Jones, Senior Partner at I.S.
+Partners, Certified Information Systems Auditor (CISA), Certified Information Systems Manager (CISM), Qualified Security Assessor (QSA), and Certified ISO/IEC 27001 Lead Auditor

 “This is the communication mechanism that allows your organization to keep its finger on the pulse of security in the broader range,” said Anthony.
 “This is important, again, because of the chain effect.
 Most breaches happened not because you had an issue at your company, but because one of your service providers had an issue.
 There have been so many situations where breaches are caused indirectly through a third party or through a service organization.”